subliminalindustries/v2kbooster/README.md

 ./v2kbooster.py -w 1. .7 .4 .15 -f 4096 /path/to/files/\*\*/\*.wav
 ```

+Adjusting the harmonic weights and the number of FFT bins can yield very different results.
+If the result is not satisfactory, you can use the loudness normalization plugin in Audacity using the “perceived loudness” setting at -6.0 LUFS on the files you want to process beforehand and see if that works.

 ### Example

-The input file below is an example of a recording of the reflected soundwaves caused by the Microwave Auditory Effect, also known as the microwave-induced thermoacoustic effect.
+The input file below is an example of a recording of the reflected sound waves caused by the Microwave Auditory Effect, also known as the microwave-induced thermoacoustic effect.
 The output file shows the effect of this program.

 **input:** ![original.mp4](https://raw.githubusercontent.com/subliminalindustries/v2kbooster/main/.github/original.mp4)